zentrope/pong-2/protocol.md

 **Notes**

-Store connection state as a hashmap.
-Keys are the rooms, and values are a list of connected clients.
+Store connection state as a hashmap?
+Let's say keys are the session-ids, and values are a list of connected clients.

     {"1234" {:player1 #<stream>,
              :player1 #<stream>,
              :game #<stream>}}

-* All connections in a room receive all messages sent by other clients.
+* All connections in a session receive all messages sent by other clients.
 For instance, if `:player1` sends telemetry, `:player2` will get the data.
 Does this make thing simpler on the server?
 Does it make for easier debugging at all points?

 * Clients will ignore messages unless they're from the server or the game, I guess.